links

 She holds a bachelors degree from Trinity College, University of Toronto (Economics, History), a Master of Divinity degree through the Toronto School of Theology, and a Doctor of Ministry degree is from Virginia Theological Seminary.
 She was ordained ordained a deacon in 2000 and a priest in 2001 in the Diocese of Edmonton, Anglican Church of Canada.

-Bishop-Elect French is married to the Rev. Clarke French, who is the rector of Church of the Holy Family in Chapel Hill, North Carolina, and they are parents to teenagers Jack and Libby.
+Bishop French is married to the Rev. Clarke French, who is the interim rector at St. Peter’s, Pine Street, in downtown Philadelphia, and they are parents to teenagers Jack and Libby.